Financial Aid FAQs

 How does Tuck arrive at the cost of attendance?

 The allowable costs are based on a number of factors.
 Some of these costs are set by the school, such as tuition, mandatory fees, health insurance and on-campus housing.
-Other costs such as off-campus housing, books, supplies, and miscellaneous living expenses are based on estimates obtained from current students, local real estate, and the consumer price index for the Northeast region of the U.S. Because of this, the actual cost for each individual will vary based on their individual lifestyle choices.
+Other costs such as off-campus housing, books, supplies, and miscellaneous personal expenses are based on estimates obtained from current students, local real estate, and the consumer price index for the Northeast region of the U.S. Because of this, the actual cost for each individual will vary based on their individual lifestyle choices.

 What is not included in the cost of attendance?

 The Higher Education Act does not include allowances for consumer debt, such as auto loans, credit cards, and undergraduate student loans.
+Additionally, living expenses for a student’s partner or dependents are not allowed in the cost of attendance.
+You will need to plan to cover these additional expenses using your own resources.

 What is the miscellaneous component included on the student budget?